A general understanding of the female reproductive process will help you prepare for pregnancy and help increase your chances of conception.

 Prepare for pregnancy and help increase your chances of conception

-The first phase of your menstrual cycle is called the follicular phase.
-This begins on Day One of your menstrual cycle, which is the first full day of menstrual bleeding when the lining of the uterus starts to break down because the egg during the previous menstrual cycle has not been fertilised.
+This begins on Day One of your menstrual cycle, which is the first full day of menstrual bleeding.
+The lining of the uterus starts to break down because the egg ovulated during the previous menstrual cycle was not fertilised.
 Your body is now getting prepared to start a new menstrual cycle.
-For most women, periods last typically from 3 to 5 days.
+For most women, these periods last typically from 3 to 5 days.

 PHASE 2 – OVULTARY PHASE

 The next phase is the ovulatory phase.
 Your body prepares for ovulation thanks to two hormones: FSH (Follicle Stimulating Hormone) and LH (Luteinising Hormone).